 Resource Area Potential Environmental Impact from Proposed Action modifications within launch pad perimeters or compensatory stormwater treatment would be provided elsewhere for any modifications within the launch pad perimeter.
 Operations at LC-39A and LZ-1 would have minimal and insignificant impacts on the surface water quality.
 Stormwater runoff at LC-39A drains to various manmade grassed swales that radiate from the pad and discharge via culverts to a swale that runs parallel to the perimeter access road before discharging to receiving waters on the periphery of the site.
 Stormwater runoff at LZ-1 drains to pervious surfaces around the pad and infiltrates.
 In compliance with the Clean Water Act (CWA), operators of stormwater discharges associated with certain industrial activities are authorized to discharge to waters of the United States in accordance with the eligibility and NOI requirements, effluent limitation, inspection requirements, and other conditions set forth by National Pollutant Discharge Elimination System (NPDES) Multi Sector General Permit.
 SpaceX operates in accordance with an NPDES Multi-Sector General Permit.
 Implementing procedures already in place and adhering to permit conditions would mitigate effects from stormwater runoff resulting in no significant impacts.
 Health and Safety Potential adverse effects to human health and safety could occur during construction and facility modifications, and industrial operations attributed to the Proposed Action.
 SpaceX would comply with all applicable federal, state, and local and company safety regulations for storage, use, and transfer of toxic and hazardous materials.
 Coordination between LC-39A and LZ-1 users and the KSC or CCAFS Explosive Safety Managers would determine handling, permitting, transportation, siting, and storage for each commodity to account for public safety.
 Following this coordination, explosive safety elements would be met and there would be no significant impact.
 Any potential releases of hazardous materials would be managed according to all applicable regulations, and implementation of BMPs would ensure this increased risk is minimal.
 With the implementation of safety and health plans, and environmental protection measures, potential health risks to project personnel and the public from construction/modifications and operations would be minimal and insignificant.
+Prior to implementation of the Starship/Super Heavy, additional analyses would be performed for each landing location to ascertain flight safety risks to KSC and CCAFS programs, facilities, personnel and operations.
+Risks must be satisfactorily mitigated below significance thresholds in order to approve the landing location.
+Additionally, as part of the FAA license application review process, the FAA would conduct a safety review of operations prior to the issuance of an FAA license.
 Socioeconomics Overall, the direct, economic impacts resulting from the Proposed Action would be positive.
 The improved capabilities and longevity of SpaceX operations at KSC and CCAFS would continue to provide beneficial impacts and labor income over the next two decades.
-Environmental Justice and Children's Environmental Health and Safety Currently, the population inhabiting Brevard County and Volusia County is not comprised of greater than 50% minorities and does not exceed the percentage of minorities as compared to the rest of Florida.
-Within the region of influence (ROI), the majority of the population is living well above the poverty level as defined by the U.S. Department of Health and Human Services.
-Therefore, disproportionate impacts to either minorities or low-income residents in the ROI would not occur.